BL0CK-X/api-developer-program/README.md

 - Using the Python wrapper to call our API to create projects and endpoints
 - Complete cross-platform instructions for compiling the binary
 - Complete cross-platform instructions for verifying the binary
-- Using the Pythonw wrapper to deploy the binary and test it
+- Using the Python wrapper to deploy the binary and test it

 #### Any Language

 However, you can really use any language.
 To create projects, create endpoints, and deploy your project, you simply need to call our public API, which you can do from any language.

 Then, to create the binary, you can use any language, as long as it is properly compiled to an executable.
+And as long as it is properly formatted to be executed in the format we expect.
+We specify this format in the README.md in the `python-api` directory.

 We have created the `go-api` and `javascript-api` directories because we'd like you to contribute to them if you decide to build your API in these languages.
 (It's in your interest as well that more developers join our platform because they'll bring more paying users who could have interest in your API.)